aws-containers/ecs-task-protection-examples/README.md

 });
 ```

-The `ProtectionManager` class has the following methods that can be used
+Once instantiated the `ProtectionManager` has the following methods that can be used
 to acquire or release task protection based on what your application is doing:

 ```js